 Before setting the mouse trap, break the nut into pieces and try to squash it onto the trap.
 This will ensure the nut will not roll off before the mouse gets to it!

 Hazelnut spread is nutty and chocolaty!
-A fierce combination of smells that will attract mice straight to the trap.
+A fierce combination of scents that will attract mice straight to the trap.

 Like the rest of the options on this page, you only need to add a small amount to the trap to attract mice.